zenml-io/zenml/examples/seldon_custom_pytorch_deployment/README.md

 logging, model explainers, outlier detectors and various continuous deployment strategies such as A/B testing, canary deployments and more.

-Seldon Core also comes equipped with a set of built-in model server implementations designed to work with standard formats for packaging ML models that greatly simplify the process of serving models for real-time inference.
+Seldon Core also comes equipped with a set of built-in model server implementations for packaging ML models which greatly simplify the process of serving models for real-time inference.
+These built-in model servers are designed to work with some standard formats like tensorflow, sklearn, etc.

-While it also allows to deploy custom models when the use-case is not covered by Seldon pre-packaged inference servers. and that is possible by laveraging Seldon language wrappers to containerise the machine learning models and logic.
+On top of these, Seldom Core also allows to deploy custom models when the use-case is not covered by Seldon pre-packaged inference servers. and This is possible by leveraging Seldon language wrappers to containerize the machine learning models and logic.

 The following example demonstrates how we can build pipeline that train, evaluate and finally serve Pytorch model which require some pre-transformation with Seldon Core.